SECURITIES AND EXCHANGE COMMISSION

 •Cargo reinsurance for the worldwide cargo risks of Caterpillar products.

 •Contractors’ Equipment Physical Damage Insurance for equipment manufactured by Caterpillar or OEMs, which is leased, rented or sold by third party dealers to customers.

 •General liability, employer’s liability, auto liability and property insurance for Caterpillar.

-•Life, health and disability reinsurance for Caterpillar's international employee benefits program (non-U.S.).
+•Life, disability, medical and accident reinsurance for Caterpillar's international employee benefits program (non-U.S.).

 •Reinsurance to cover VEBA Trust for medical claims of certain Caterpillar retirees and dependents.